What Is the Function of the Kernel of an Operating System? A Detailed Guide

 The terms “user space” and “kernel space” refer to the areas of memory where code can execute.
 User space is the area of memory where applications run.
 Kernel space is the area of protected memory where the kernel runs.

-In kernel mode, a unique operating mode, the entirety of the computer’s system is accessible to the code running it.
+In kernel mode, a unique operating way, the entirety of the computer’s system is accessible to the code running it.
 No matter where it is located, it can reference any memory address and execute any CPU instruction.

 Types of Kernels